 Low carb diets are the shizzzz for improving insulin sensitivity, at least that is what is marketed to the masses.
 Perhaps the carbohydrate content of those diets is not the single most important thing.
-We have explored the carbohydrate-insulin-obesity concept in depth in a previous article.
 This post will suggest that, again carbohydrates themselves are not the evil they are portrayed to be and you can improve your insulin sensitivity on a high carb diet.

 In a recent study, researchers took a group of people and compared a high-carb diet to a traditional western diet and looked at weight loss and insulin senstivity

 A total of 40 participants with mean age around 34 completed the study.
 The study was more female than male, and participants had a mean BMI < 25.
 So these were what ought to be considered “normal” weight individuals

 There were 4 study visits:

 - Before the first 8 weeks of the traditional Asian diet (TAD)

 - After the first 8 weeks of the TAD

 - After the last 8 weeks of the TAD or the traditional western diet (TWD)

 A 10-day menu cycle that reflected the nutrition composition of a high-carb, traditional Asian diet (TAD) and a still high, but relative lower carb traditional western diet (TWD).
 The TAD consisted of 70% energy from carbohydrate, 15% from protein, 15% from fat, and 15 g fiber/1,000 kcal; TWD contained 50% energy from carbohydrate, 16% from protein, 34% from fat, and 6 g fiber/ 1,000 kcal